flutter/website/src/docs/release/breaking-changes/flutter-lints-package.md

 `package:flutter_lints` was created.
 The package versions the lint set to enable evolving it without breaking existing projects.
-Since the package builds on Dart's [`package:lints`][] it also aligns the lints recommended for Flutter projects with the rest of the Dart universe.
+Since the package builds on Dart's [`package:lints`][] it also aligns the lints recommended for Flutter projects with the rest of the Dart ecosystem.

 ## Migration guide